AviatrixSystems/avxlabs-docs/flightschool_aws/docs/lab5.md

 ### Expected Results

 After a few minutes, a full mesh between all Transit gateways should be created.
-You can go to CoPilot Topology and have a look at the full mesh Multicloud network that was created.
+You can go to CoPilot Topology and have a look at the full mesh multi-region network that was created.

 ![Topology](images/lab6-topoloy-transit-peerings.png)
 _Fig.
 Topology_